Adobe-Marketing-Cloud/aem-screens-component-template/README.md

 ### Edit vs. production renderer

-Screens components require 2 different renderings depending on which authoring mode is being used:
+Screens components require 2 different renderings depending on which authoring mode[3] is being used:

 0. Production: used for preview mode, or when no mode is active (such as on a publish server)
 0. Edit: used for all other authoring modes, such as edit, design, scaffolding, developer, etc.